 Use Socratic irony in comedy

-Of course, Socratic irony isn't relegated to the court system, it can be useful in an office setting as well.
+Of course, this type of irony isn't relegated to the court system, it can be useful in an office setting as well.
 In this classic moment from The Office, Michael knows that Dwight lied about going to the dentist.
 When Dwight returns, Michael busts out a rather ineffectual form of Socratic irony to try and catch him in his lie.

 Dive deeper into irony

-We've covered Socratic irony but there is so much more to learn.
+We've covered this particular type of irony but there is so much more to learn.
 If there is a particular form of irony you want to explore further, just follow the navigation below.
 Each one of these subtypes of irony belongs in every writer's toolkit.